Claire-HC/sfg-di/README.md

 # sfg-di
-It is a simple project about Independency Injection
+It is a simple project about Dependency Injection